 Dr. Kousoulis says, “Mental health problems often have an impact on appetite; it’s important to note how dramatic or persistent the changes are.”

 In depression, it is natural for people to have a reduced appetite.
 While some people also engage in emotional eating.
 Sometimes feeling like guzzling food (especially if you are a foodie) or having absolutely no wish to eat after a stressful day is natural.
-But if you notice a persistent and noticeable change in your feeding pattern you might be running at a higher risk of having mental disorders.
+But if you notice a persistent and noticeable change in your feeding pattern you might be running a higher risk of having mental disorders.